Assess, move, build.

 Assess, Move, Build: our three steps to discovering your power are how we make it safe for anyone at any age to start.

-The first thing we’ll do when you contact us is book you in for a health and fitness assessment.
-We’ll assess how you move, ask what you want, answer any questions you have, and discuss which program is best for you.
+The first thing we’ll do when you contact us is determine of you need an Exercise Physiology appointment, or an initial health and fitness assessment.
+In your first appointment, we’ll assess how you move, ask what you want, answer any questions you have, and discuss which program is best for you.

 The next step is to move.
-Unless you’re an experienced powerlifter, you’ll need a little help to learn your way around the basic lifts.
+Unless you’re experienced with high intensity strength exercise, you’ll need a little help to learn your way around the basic lifts.
 We have structured programs to progress you safely to free weights.
-And when you’re good to go, you’ll join powerlifting sessions with confidence.
+And when you’re good to go, you’ll join group sessions with confidence.

 I may have some issues